mtnwrw/tmq/README.md

 ## Does it work ?

-Here are some quick results (to be expanded) one some network/dataset combination:
+Here are some quick results (to be expanded) on some network/dataset combination:

 | Network    | Dataset     | Top-1 acc | Top-3 acc | Weights  |                                              Size on disk |
 |------------|-------------|-----------|-----------|----------|----------------------------------------------------------:|